pivotal/docs-tap/tap-gui/configurator/building.hbs.md

 # Build your Customized Tanzu Developer Portal with Configurator

-This topic tells you how to build your customized Tanzu Developer Portal with Configurator.
+This topic tells you how to build your customized Tanzu Developer Portal (formerly named Tanzu Application Platform GUI)) with Configurator.

 ## <a id="prereqs"></a> Prerequisites